War on terror: Horn of Africa and the Red Sea

 Operation Enduring Freedom – Horn of Africa is an extension of Operation Enduring Freedom.
-Unlike other operations contained in Operation Enduring Freedom, OEF-HOA does not have a specific organization as a target.
+Unlike other operations within Operation Enduring Freedom, OEF-HOA does not have a specific organization as its target.
 OEF-HOA instead focuses its efforts to disrupt and detect militant activities in the region and to work with willing governments to prevent the reemergence of militant cells and activities.

 In October 2002, the Combined Joint Task Force – Horn of Africa (CJTF-HOA) was established in Djibouti at Camp Lemonnier.
-It contains approximately 2,000 personnel including U.S. military and special operations forces (SOF) and coalition force members, Combined Task Force 150 (CTF-150).
+It contains approximately 2,000 personnel including US military and special operations forces (SOF) and coalition force members, Combined Task Force 150 (CTF-150).

-Task Force 150 consists of ships from a shifting group of nations, including Australia, Canada, France, Germany, Italy, Netherlands, Pakistan, New Zealand and the United Kingdom.
-The primary goal of the coalition forces is to monitor, inspect, board and stop suspected shipments from entering the Horn of Africa region and affecting the United States' Operation Iraqi Freedom.
+Task Force 150 consists of ships from a shifting group of nations, including Australia, Canada, France, Germany, Italy, the Netherlands, Pakistan, New Zealand, and the United Kingdom.
+The primary goal of the coalition forces is to monitor, inspect, board, and stop suspected shipments from entering the Horn of Africa region and affecting the United States' Operation Iraqi Freedom.

-Included in the operation is the training of selected armed forces units of the countries of Djibouti, Kenya and Ethiopia in counter-terrorism and counter-insurgency tactics.
-Humanitarian efforts conducted by CJTF-HOA include rebuilding of schools and medical clinics and providing medical services to those countries whose forces are being trained.
+Included in the operation is the training of selected armed forces units from Djibouti, Kenya, and Ethiopia in counter-terrorism and counter-insurgency tactics.
+Humanitarian efforts conducted by CJTF-HOA include rebuilding schools and medical clinics and providing medical services to countries whose forces are being trained.

-The program expands as part of the Trans-Saharan Counterterrorism Initiative as CJTF personnel also assist in training the armed forces of Chad, Niger, Mauritania and Mali.
+The program expands as part of the Trans-Saharan Counterterrorism Initiative, with CJTF personnel also assisting in training the armed forces of Chad, Niger, Mauritania, and Mali.
 However, the war on terror does not include Sudan, where over 400,000 have died in an ongoing civil war.

-On 1 July 2006, a Web-posted message purportedly written by Osama bin Laden urged Somalis to build an Islamic state in the country and warned western governments that the al-Qaeda network would fight against them if they intervened there.
+On 1 July 2006, a Web-posted message purportedly written by Osama bin Laden urged Somalis to build an Islamic state in the country; warned Western governments that the al-Qaeda network would fight against them if they intervened there.

 The Prime Minister of Somalia claimed that three "terror suspects" from the 1998 United States embassy bombings are being sheltered in Kismayo.
 On 30 December 2006, al-Qaeda deputy leader Ayman al-Zawahiri called upon Muslims worldwide to fight against Ethiopia and the TFG in Somalia.

-On 8 January 2007, the U.S. launched the Battle of Ras Kamboni by bombing Ras Kamboni using AC-130 gunships.
+On 8 January 2007, the US launched the Battle of Ras Kamboni by bombing Ras Kamboni using AC-130 gunships.

-On 14 September 2009, U.S. Special Forces killed two men and wounded and captured two others near the Somali village of Baarawe.
+On 14 September 2009, US Special Forces killed two men and wounded and captured two others near the Somali village of Baarawe.
 Witnesses claim that helicopters used for the operation launched from French-flagged warships, but that could not be confirmed.
-A Somali-based al-Qaida affiliated group, the Al-Shabaab, has verified the death of "sheik commander" Saleh Ali Saleh Nabhan along with an unspecified number of militants.
+A Somali-based al-Qaida-affiliated group, the Al-Shabaab, has verified the death of "sheik commander" Saleh Ali Saleh Nabhan along with an unspecified number of militants.
 Nabhan, a Kenyan, was wanted in connection with the 2002 Mombasa attacks.